Gera1313/employee-tracker/README.md

 Updates:
 Feb 12, 2024: Will work on this project and fix the issues.
-Feb 22, 2024: I'm having trouble accessing the database.
+Feb 22: I'm having trouble accessing the database.
 Might have to reset my password.
-Feb 22; I had the .env file outside of the directory where the server.js file is in.
+Feb 22: I had the .env file outside of the directory where the server.js file is in.
 Issue fixed.
+Feb 23: Functionality does not seem to be working.
+Will test and fix.

 ## Usage